drZymo/swoq/Documentation/swoq.md

 The `gameId` parameter should contain the unique id that was given by the server in response to the `Start` function.

-The second parameter, `action`, denotes the action the player should take.
-See [[#DirectedAction]].
+The second parameter, `action`, denotes the action the player should take (see [DirectedAction](#directedaction)).
 When `NONE` is given the player won't move, but the game will continue to play a tick.
 This could be handy in some situations.
 The other four values define the direction the player should move.
 The map should be oriented such that the top left corner is position (0, 0), with y increasing when moving down (i.e. south) and x increasing when moving right (i.e. east).

 The server will perform the action in the game and respond whether this succeeded.
 The response has only two parameters.

     ActResult result = 1;
     optional State state = 2;

 The `result` parameter indicates whether or not the action was performed.
 When it is the value `ACT_RESULT_OK` the action was performance and the next parameter, `state`, contains the updated game state.
 For all other values of `result` it indicates the reason why the action was not performed.
-See [[#ActResult]] for more information.
+See [ActResult](#actresult) for more information.

 ### DirectedAction